rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

 This means that there are assumed to be sufficient vents (heat) or transistors (electricity) to dump excess (waste) generation.
 Excess generation can only take place when a non-dispatchable source is present or if an asset can supply energy without any fuel or dispatch costs.

+In case of excessive excess energy, a warning is given that it seems to be cheaper to have high excess generation than investing into more capacities.
+High excess energy can for example result into an optimized inverter capacity that is smaller than the peak generation of installed PV.
+This becomes unrealistic when the excess is very high.

 Energy providers (DSOs)
 -----------------------